 We use a modern standard called MTA-STS, combined with STARTTLS Everywhere by the EFF, to make sure verification emails are sent out securely.
 This protects against eavesdropping and interception during delivery.

-The MTA-STS mechanism depends on correctly configured email servers.
+The MTA-STS mechanism only works if supported by the recipient's email provider.
+Otherwise, emails will be delivered as usual.
 You can run this test to see if your email provider supports it.
 If the "MTA-STS" entry on the left isn't a green checkmark, please ask your provider to update their configuration.

 Short answer: No.